 Sue: He can’t say the word ‘door’ properly.
 He says ‘deur’.
 What’s that all about?

 Sue: Aww, it’s cute.
-I like the twist – we’re supposed to think they are the monsters, but they’re not.
+I like the twist – we’re supposed to think they’re the monsters, but they aren’t.
+Not really.

 The Doctor is introduced to the Deciders.

-Sue: And you are watching The Voice.
-Please tell me they have revolving chairs…
+Sue: Please tell me they have revolving chairs, like on The Voice.

 Yes, a Marshman just decapitated K9.